elista09/bibook/bibook/msa/progressive.md

 A key method for constructing MSAs is progressive alignment, a stepwise approach that builds upon pairwise alignments to create a broader, more nuanced comparison.
 The progressive alignment method begins by generating a distance matrix, which quantifies the pairwise similarity between all sequences in the dataset.

-Progressive alignment iteratively aligning sequences in order of their proximity on the tree.
+Progressive alignment iteratively aligns sequences in order of their proximity on the tree.
 This process begins with the closest pair of sequences, which are aligned directly.
 Subsequent sequences are added progressively, with each new sequence being aligned to the growing consensus.
 This stepwise process creates an alignment that reflects both sequence similarities and evolutionary relationships.

 The progressive alignment method offers several advantages.
 It efficiently handles large datasets, making it well-suited for genomics and proteomics research.
 By utilizing an evolutionary framework, it provides deeper insights into the conserved and divergent features of sequences, aiding in the identification of functionally important regions and evolutionary patterns.